Simple Mail Transfer Protocol: Ports

 Port 2525 and others may be used by some individual providers, but have never been officially supported.

-Many Internet service providers now block all outgoing port 25 traffic from their customers.
-Mainly as an anti-spam measure, but also to cure for the higher cost they have when leaving it open, perhaps by charging more from the few customers that require it open.
+Many Internet service providers now block all outgoing port 25 traffic from their customers, mainly as an anti-spam measure, but also to reduce costs.

 SMTP transport example

 A typical example of sending a message via SMTP to two mailboxes (alice and theboss) located in the same mail domain (example.com) is reproduced in the following session exchange.
 (In this example, the conversation parts are prefixed with S: and C:, for server and client, respectively; these labels are not part of the exchange.)

 After the message sender (SMTP client) establishes a reliable communications channel to the message receiver (SMTP server), the session is opened with a greeting by the server, usually containing its fully qualified domain name (FQDN), in this case smtp.example.com.
 The client initiates its dialog by responding with a HELO command identifying itself in the command's parameter with its FQDN (or an address literal if none is available).